raintonr/hormann-hcp/README.md

 # hormann-hcp

-Experiments with the Hormann HCP bus.
+*Experiments* with the Hormann HCP bus.

+**Yes... this is a code experiment only, do not consider it even close to usable for anything useful yet!**

 Inspired by https://blog.bouni.de/posts/2018/hoerrmann-uap1/